-As a fish owner, one of the questions I frequently asked myself was whether or not clownfish can live in the same tank with shrimp.
+As a fish owner, one of the questions I frequently asked myself was whether or not clownfish can live in the same tank as shrimp.
 Since I knew clownfish are quite aggressive and territorial, I wanted to see if they also tend to eat shrimp.
 That was when I began to research the topic quite profoundly.

 Clownfish could eat shrimp.
 That is more likely to happen if the two share a relatively small tank and a stressful environment.
 However, the two could coexist if the water conditions are proper, and the swimming area is spacious.